emberjs/website/source/blog/2018-11-16-the-ember-times-issue-73.md

 Are you wondering what to do with all your vacation time in December?
 We got ya covered!
 The Core Learning Team is sponsoring Dec**Ember**, a hackathon event specifically targeted at learning team efforts.
 Look for special issues marked “Dec**Ember**” from December 1st-31st.
 Of course there will be **prizes**, too!
 Stay tuned for more details...

 P.S.
-You can register for [24 Pull Requests](https://24pullrequests.com/) - giving back little gifts of code for the holidays ❄️ - as well!
+You can also register for [24 Pull Requests](https://24pullrequests.com/) - giving back little gifts of code for the holidays! ❄️

 ---